- our blog

 So what are the legal loan limits?

-The maximum Loan-To-Value (LTV) for car loans, which refers to the amount of loan expressed as a percentage of the purchase price (including taxes and COE price) of the motor vehicle, is 60-70% depending on the open market value (OMV) of your vehicle.
+The maximum Loan-To-Value (LTV) for vehicle loans, which refers to the amount of loan expressed as a percentage of the purchase price (including taxes and COE price) of the motor vehicle, is 60-70% depending on the open market value (OMV) of the vehicle.

 For Unsecured Loans:

 Unsecured loans don’t require collateral from the borrower, which means the lender is taking a higher risk to loan money to the borrower.
-Hence, unsecured loans tend to have higher interest rates and a certain maximum amount you can borrow.
+Hence, unsecured loans tend to have higher interest rates and a certain limit to how much you can borrow.

 Is your personal information secure with a licensed money lender?